-The host MCU can be programmed and debugged over the JTAG/SWD compatible 2x5 pin header (2), labeled as PROG/DEBUG.
-This header allows an external programmer (e.g. CODEGRIP or mikroProg) to be used.
-To enable the JTAG interface, SMD jumper labeled as JP4 (3) must be populated.
-These jumpers are unpopulated by default, optimizing the pin count so that more pins could be used for a large number of onboard modules and peripherals.
+The host MCU can be programmed and debugged over the JTAG/SWD compatible 2x5 pin header [1], labeled as PROG/DEBUG.
+This header allows an external programmer [e.g. CODEGRIP or mikroProg] to be used.

 Programming the microcontroller can also be done by using the bootloader which is preprogrammed into the device by default.
 All the informations about the bootloader software can be found on the following page: